MicrosoftDocs/bot-docs/styleguide/ref-guide/sdk-team-guidance.md

 See the example shown below.

 - For `getSkillConversationReference` (without the `@returns` markup), the return type (Promise\<SkillConversationReference>) renders with an active link.
-- For `getConversationReference` (with the @returns markup), the return type (Promise\<ConversationReference>) renders without an active link.

-This is the actual code:

 ```Javascript
 /**